-- A. The license shall expire on June 30 each year and shall be renewed annually if the LSLPN has continued to comply with this regulation.
-Every license shall automatically be extended until such time as the commissioner refuses to renew the license of such LSLPN. - B. An LSLPN shall be deemed relicensed if it is in compliance with the provisions of Sections 5.B.2, 7, 8, 9 and does all of the following: - 1.
-Remits an annual filing fee of five hundred dollars (\$500.00) by June 30. - 2.
-Remits annually by September 1 the greater of one hundred dollars (\$100.00) or an amount equivalent to five cents (\$0.05) per person enrolled in the LSLPN program as of the immediately preceding fiscal year end. - 3.
-Files an annual audited financial report: All LSLPNs shall have an annual audit by an independent certified public accountant and shall file the audited financial report with the commissioner no later than one hundred fifty (150) days following the LSLPN's fiscal year end.
-See Appendix A for Guidelines for Filing of Annual Audited Financial Reports. - 4.
-The annual audited financial report shall include the amount of all capitation fees/premiums collected during the fiscal year; the amounts actually paid/allocated during such year for health care and incidental services for the covered persons; the amounts established in claim and policyholder reserve liabilities, including incurred but not yet paid/performed, unreported and unbilled cases, retroactive cost adjustments and unearned premium; all other liabilities and obligations required of such LSLPN; number of members and member months; and such other information relating to the performance of the LSLPN as is necessary to enable the commissioner to carry out his/her duties. - 5.
-The annual audited financial report shall be accompanied by a completed Risk Based Capital report for the same period of time. - C. Any late filings shall be subject to a penalty up to one hundred dollars (\$100) per day for each day late and/or shall result in suspension or revocation of the license. - D. Any other information or reports requested by the commissioner.
+- A. The license shall expire on September 1 of each year and shall be renewed annually if the LSLPN has continued to comply with this regulation.
+Every license shall automatically be extended until such time as the commissioner refuses to renew the license of such LSLPN. - B. An LSLPN license shall be deemed renewed if the LSLPN is in compliance with the provisions of Section 7 of this regulation, and does all of the following: - 1.
+Remits an annual filing fee of five hundred dollars (\$500) by September 1. - 2.
+Remits annually by September 1 the greater of one hundred dollars (\$100) or an amount equivalent to five cents (\$0.05) per person enrolled in the LSLPN program as of the immediately preceding fiscal year end. - 3.
+Files an annual audited financial report: - a.
+All LSLPNs shall file the audited financial report with the commissioner no later than one hundred fifty (150) days following the LSLPN's fiscal year end.
+See Appendix A for Guidelines for Filing of Annual Audited Financial Reports. - b.
+The annual audited financial report shall include: - (1) The contract(s) for incidental service(s) shall contain a hold harmless provision as outlined in § 10-16-705(3), C.R.S. - (2) The amount of all capitation fees/premiums collected during the fiscal year; - (3) The amounts actually paid/allocated during such year for health care and incidental services for the covered persons; - (4) The amounts established in claim and policyholder reserve liabilities, including incurred but not yet paid/performed, unreported and unbilled cases, retroactive cost adjustments and unearned premium; - (5) All other liabilities and obligations required of such LSLPN; - (6) The number of members and member months; and - (7) Such other information relating to the performance of the LSLPN as is necessary to enable the commissioner to carry out his/her duties. - 4.
+Files a complete Risk Based Capital report for the same period of time. - 5.
+Any other information or reports requested by the commissioner.

+C. Any late filings shall be subject to a penalty up to one hundred dollars (\$100) per day for each day late and/or shall result in suspension or revocation of the license.